observablehq/plot/docs/features/scales.md

 :::

 :::tip
-Not that we recommend them, but if you are interested in dual-axis charts, please upvote [#147](https://github.com/observablehq/plot/issues/147).
+When comparing the performance of different stocks, we typically want to normalize the return relative to a purchase price; see the [normalize transform](../transforms/normalize.md) for an example.
+Also, not that we recommend them, but if you are interested in dual-axis charts, please upvote [#147](https://github.com/observablehq/plot/issues/147).
 :::

 Plot has many different scales; we categorize them by their _input_ (**domain**) and _output_ (**range**).